 The Choice Is YoursConfessions of a lifelong decision-hater.

-Liberating ThingsShoplifting was my secret other life that no one knew about.
+Liberating ThingsShoplifting was my secret other life.

 Free FallingMusic for missing curfews, messing around, and feeling like your stomach might drop through the floor because you are excited and nervous and free.

 Literally the Best Thing Ever: George Michael's "Freedom"He was on fire.
 So was his leather jacket.